 Today, Christians focus on their relationship with God, often choosing to give up something or volunteering and giving of themselves for others.
-The forty days represents the time Jesus spent in the wilderness, enduring the temptation of Satan. (source: umc.org)
+The forty days represent the time Jesus spent in the wilderness, enduring the temptation of Satan.” (source: umc.org)

 WHAT IS ASH WEDNESDAY:

-Now, the ashes that we receive are a reminder of our own sinfulness, and many people that receive them will leave them on their foreheads all day as a sign of humility.
+Now, the ashes that we receive are a reminder of our own sinfulness, and many people who receive them will leave them on their foreheads all day as a sign of humility.
 (Source: catholicism.about.com)

 1. Don’t buy anything that you don’t NEED.